101 Best Things to Do on Oʻahu, Hawaiʻi

 There’s so much to see and do inside the Ala Moana Mall, from luxury shopping to dine-in restaurants on the fourth floor, to little unique one-of-a-kind shops that you’ll only find in Hawaiʻi.

-All said, the mall is a great place to walk around and explore, and with Ala Moana Park right across the street, the whole area makes for a great place to get out and be on your feet!
+This is why I highly recommend visiting Ala Moana because it’s certainly not your average mall.
+Rather, it’s a great place to walk around and explore, and with Ala Moana Park right across the street, the whole area makes for a great place to get out and be on your feet!

 Google Maps Directions: Ala Moana Shopping Center